j20232/bnp/docs/source/modules/conversion.rst

 .. py:function:: objname2np(obj_name, dtype=np.float32, **kwargs)

-    Get `bpy.types.Object` in the Scene which have a mesh and convert it to `np.ndarray` at current frame This method calls `obj2np`
+    Get `bpy.types.Object` in the Scene which have a mesh and convert it to `np.ndarray` at current frame.
+    This method calls `obj2np`

     :param str obj_name: object name